plesubc/presentation/html/Markdown/2022-11-22_Data_Integrity.md

 2. Skip the checking of statistical package files; ie, don't show the number of records and cases
 3. You can recursively check an entire tree
 	* Don't accidentally select your entire drive unless you have a lot of time on your hands
 4. The hash type field is arguably the most important.
-If your data set comes with checksums, you will need to match the type (md5, sha256, etc) otherwise you won't be able to tell anything
+If your data set comes with checksums, you will need to match the type (md5, sha256, etc) otherwise you won't be able to tell anything.
+Luckily we know all about hashes at this point.
 5. Lastly, there's a variety of output formats, the most common of which are plain text and csv.
 JSON is also available, just in case.

 ---